Overview

 Welcoming | Equity | Commitment | Accountability | Respect | Excellence

-Students should demonstrate these values across all educational experiences, including the didactic, experiential, and extracurricular activities.
+Students should demonstrate these values across all educational experiences, including the didactic, experiential, and co-curricular activities.
 While formal co-curricular activities are not required, students are encouraged to participate in professional organizations, service learning, leadership opportunities, and community engagement to reinforce their learning and professional development.